 When you are ready to grow an Elberta peach tree yourself, there are several matters to consider.
 First is climate.
-These trees thrive in U.S. Department of Agriculture plant hardiness zones 5 through 9.
+These trees thrive in USDA plant hardiness zones 5 through 9.
 That means that if you live in a hot or cold area, it may not be very wise.

-For Elberta peach growing, you’ll need to plant the tree in a sunny location getting at least six house of direct sun a day.
+For Elberta peach growing, you’ll need to plant the tree in a sunny location getting at least six hours of direct sun a day.
 The soil should be sandy and well-drained.

 Care for Elberta Peaches